 It is important to note that Indian visas must be obtained prior to arrival in the country.
 Airlines will not let you check in without displaying one.

 In addition to the fees discussed above, your passport must be valid for at least 6 more months and contain at least two blank pages, including a visa page.
 Additionally, you need to submit:

 The Indian government does not require proof of health insurance in order to obtain a student visa.
 While there are no insurance requirements for India, it is still strongly recommended that you purchase insurance before going to India.
 India insurance for international students is a good idea because of the many risks that travel can bring.
-If you happen to get hit by a rickshaw or bitten by a cow, you want to make sure that you care is covered!
-Even if the are no formal insurance requirements for India, travelers in India face enough potential health risks to make it a smart idea.
+Even if there are no formal insurance requirements for India, travelers in India face enough potential health risks to make it a smart idea.